 The Company has recently acquired a key tenement (P 37/8615) that contains the most important known historical workings in the Ironstone Well area.
 According to historical reports, the “Pride of Leonora” gold mine produced 38 kg gold from 1,540 t ore at a grade of 24.6 g/t from 1899-1906.

 The geology of the project is characterised by a deformed stratigraphy and contains numerous predominantly north-northwest‐trending subparallel shear zones.
 Most of the gold deposits in the Leonora area are located along these shear zones.

 Targets within the tenement area include the Natasha, Sophie, Pig Well and Portia prospects, all of which have returned anomalous gold mineralisation in sampling.

-The Ironstone Well region has a long history of exploration and mining, dating back to the 1930s when prospectors worked the quartz vein hosted gold deposits at the nearby Fitzgeralds and Lady Smith deposits.
+The Ironstone Well region has a long history of exploration and mining, dating back to the 1900s when prospectors worked the quartz vein hosted gold deposits at Pride of Leonora and the nearby Fitzgeralds and Lady Smith deposits.